 A Mountain Garter Snake captures a California Vole.

 We’ve written before about the featherless joys of birding (Desert Bighorn Sheep, Western Zebra-tailed Lizard) – those occasions when being out birding puts us in the right place to see other animals doing what they do.
 So on a recent Sea & Sage Audubon trip to the eastern Sierra Nevada, we were treated to the spectacle of a garter snake that had just captured a vole.

 The joy of birding doesn’t always include birds.
-After a successful three hour drive to Baker, California to see a White Ibis, we decided to check some other spots in the area that can often be productive.
+We made a successful three hour drive to Baker, California to see a White Ibis.
 White-faced Ibis are the common species in California.
 Glossy Ibis is very rare.
 And this was the first White Ibis I’ve seen in the state in nearly 20 years of birding.
+We then decided to check some other local spots.
+We know of several in the area that can often be productive.

-The advantage of digiscoping here is that we were able to keep our distance and avoid spooking the sheep.
-That turned out to be a good choice as we were able to get video of Desert Bighorn Sheep doing things that are not often seen.
-Be sure to follow along with the narration in the video as we point out such behavior as the ram asserting his dominance and insisting on submission from one of the younger males.
+We used digiscoping so that we could keep our distance and avoid spooking the sheep.
+Through digiscoping, we were able to record Desert Bighorn Sheep doing things that are not often seen.
+Be sure to follow along with the narration in the video.
+We point out such behavior as the ram asserting his dominance and insisting on submission from one of the younger males.